Did you know you can get migraine relief through quality sleep?

 As for other notorious triggers, teeth grinding has been identified as well.
 A previous Migraine Savvy article talked about powerful muscle contractions while asleep, which happen around the jaw for an hour or so.
 The amount of pressure exerted by clenching the teeth may be strong enough to produce migraines.

-While there may be different theories on the connection between migraines and sleep, specialists are united in their belief that maintaining good sleeping habits is the most effective remedy.
-This tip was also echoed in 'Easy Migraine Home Remedy Alternatives', which indicated that the key to avoid or minimize migraine attacks is consistent quality sleep.
+While there may be different theories on the connection between migraines and sleep, specialists are united in their belief that maintaining good sleeping habits can be an effective remedy.
+This tip was also echoed in 'Easy Migraine Home Remedy Alternatives', which indicated that the key to avoid or minimize migraine attacks is getting consistent quality sleep.

-If you find yourself getting a migraine attack, try to seclude yourself in a dark, quiet room to rest.
-As for the pain, over-the-counter medication such as aspirin or ibuprofen may help.
+If you find yourself getting a migraine, try to seclude yourself in a dark, quiet room to rest.
+Act fast to stop the pain phase - over-the-counter medication such as aspirin or ibuprofen may help.

 1. MigrainePal Blog (2016) "15 Reasons Why You Wake Up With A Migraine" http://www.blog.migrainepal.com/blog/why-do-i-wake-up-with-a-migraine.
 Accessed 04/01/2018

 2. American Headache Society.
 (2010, June 23).
 REM sleep deprivation plays a role in chronic migraine.
 ScienceDaily.
 Retrieved January 3, 2018 from www.sciencedaily.com/releases/2010/06/100623085528.htm